-- Continued our culture of belonging by fostering a diverse, equitable and inclusive workplace, workforce and marketplace. - Re-launched our Team Member Resource Groups adding 6 new groups for a total of 12 empowered groups that foster openness, integrity and respect while sustaining an environment of continual learning through their commitment to work in service of particular communities. - Great Place to Work® certified, with survey results 24 points higher than the average U.S. company.
+- Continued our culture of belonging by fostering a diverse and inclusive workplace, workforce and marketplace. - Twelve employee-led Team Member Resource Groups foster openness, integrity and respect. - Great Place to Work® certified, with survey results 24 points higher than the average U.S. company.